Jguerra47/jsguerrah-st0263/reto_3/README.md

 ## Description

-The project was created to practice the deployment of a Monolithic application with balanced and distributed data, for this case a CMS was deployed using container technology, with its own domain.
+The project was created to practice the deployment of a Monolithic application with balanced and distributed data, for this case a CMS was deployed using container technology, with its own domain http://reto3.kingdomofbricks.rocks/

 The information and parameters of the project criteria are in the teacher's domain.
 In view of this situation, it remains to say that in this project all the considerations required by the teacher are completely fulfilled.